-- Replace/install 29 power operated switches and bidirectional TCS along 6 miles of Norfolk Southern main tracks; - Construct a two-mile controlled siding track; - Extend by one mile the switching lead track to the Ashland Avenue Yard; - Install connection tracks from CSX to NS, between the two NS tracks, to the BNSF lead track; and - Install signaled connections with renewed rail to increase speeds and allow a smoother transition between the railroads at 22nd Street.
+- Replace/install 29 power operated switches and bidirectional TCS along 6 miles of Norfolk Southern main tracks; - Construct a two-mile controlled siding track; - Extend by one mile the switching lead track to the Ashland Avenue Yard: - Install connection tracks from CSX to NS, between the two NS tracks, to the BNSF lead track; and - Install signaled connections with renewed rail to increase speeds and allow a smoother transition between the railroads at 22nd Street.

-This TIGER III application is for the final segment of the WA3 project.
-Other fully funded segments currently under construction will be complete by late 2011.
+This TIGER IV application is for the final segment of the WA3 project.
 Upon completion of this final segment, speeds will increase and smoother transitions will be enabled between the railroads at 22nd street.
 Project WA3 allows BNSF, CSX, NS and UP trains to use multiple signaled routes through the project area.
 Trains presently average 5 mph through this area.
 Signals and power switches will increase speed to 25 mph through all routes.